 Hepatitis B Vaccine

 Hepatitis B Vaccines are offered to employees at no charge if they are potentially exposed to blood as part of their job duties.
 Vaccinations are given by Student Health Services.
-Employees must receive training in the Bloodborne Pathogens Standard and be approved by the Safety Office before the shots can be given.
+Employees must receive training in the Bloodborne Pathogens Standard and be approved by EHS before the shots can be given.
 Employees may refuse the vaccination.
 Please consult the Bloodborne Pathogen Standard for more information.
 The following occupations on campus have been identified as having occupational exposure to blood: